 Your Wordle strategy says a lot about how you see the world

 Here's the short version: You have six chances to guess a five-letter word.
-With each guess, they tell you which letters are correct letters in the right spot (green squares), which letters are correct letters in the wrong spot (yellow squares), and which letters are not in the word at all (gray squares).
-For instance, if the word is LIGHT and you guess GLOAT, you will get yellow-yellow-gray-gray-green squares, showing you that the word has an L and a G but not in those spots, and it has a T at the end where you put it.
+With each guess, the game tells you which letters are correct letters in the right spot (green squares), which letters are correct letters in the wrong spot (yellow squares) and which letters are not in the word at all (gray squares).
+For instance, if the word is LIGHT and you guess GLOAT, you will get yellow-yellow-gray-gray-green squares, showing you that the word has an L and a G, but not in those spots, and that it has a T at the end where you put it.
 A new game is released every day, so everybody is playing the same one at the same time.

 It did not take long for me to conclude that Wordle is a metaphor for life, meaning that you can learn a lot about different ways to see the world from different ways to play Wordle.
 (If you are inclined to attribute this discovery on my part to prolonged social isolation along with seasonal madness as I stay inside my house to avoid breaking my kneecap while walking my dog across crusty snow and ice, I say: Stay out of my private thoughts, you.)